KDE/kaidan/README.md

 [contribution guidelines][contributing].
 If you want to improve Kaidan's website, feel free to visit its [project site][kaidan-website-repo].

+## Security Contact

+If you have found a security issue in Kaidan or related projects, you can find information on how to proceed in our [security.txt][securitytxt] or at the [KDE Security website][kdesecurity].

 [contributing]: CONTRIBUTING.md
 [downloads]: https://www.kaidan.im/download/
 [ecm]: https://api.kde.org/ecm/manual/ecm.7.html